xpack/web-jekyll/pages/core/xpm/files/package-json.md

 ---

-The [`package.json`](https://docs.npmjs.com/files/package.json) file is basically the same as for `npm`, with some extensions.
+The [`package.json`](https://docs.npmjs.com/files/package.json) file is basically the same as for npm, with some extensions.

 ## The mandatory `xpack` property